This is the tenth in a series of posts on largely unknown spaces in Boston that are open to the public.

 Seeing that piece of marble opulence in the middle of a stark modern tower, however, is still enough to stop you and pull you in to learn more, particularly at night when the atrium is brightly lit.
 Even as sculpture, it adds elegance and character to a stark modern space.

-You are free to go in and spend some time looking at the Stock Exchange staircase and reading the detailed information that is included on a sign at its base.
+You are free to go in to the Exchange Place lobby and spend some time looking at the Stock Exchange staircase.
+You can also read the detailed information that is included on a sign at its base.
 This includes a description of the traffic flow through the original building and some excellent archive pictures.

 No photography is allowed in the lobby, however, so I couldn’t take a good picture, not even of the sign.
 Building security is very polite but very attentive.
 Stop by and take a look at the Boston Stock Exchange staircase for yourself.